 Determine which types of sourcing are best for your business and profit.
-Many sellers purchase liquidation pallets or individual pieces through companies such as Jomar.
+Many sellers purchase liquidation pallets or individual pieces through wholesale companies.
 If you like to sell brand new items consider retail arbitrage, the practice of buying new items for resale, at places such as T.J.
 Maxx, Marshalls, Nordstrom Rack, Burlington, and Ross!
 If you are interested in wholesale, purchasing large quantities directly from the manufacturer, check your state licensing requirements and contact manufacturers.

 Pro Tip: The “Bins” refers to the Goodwill Outlet where items are sold for a minimal price by the pound.
 These locations are often a combination of raw unsorted donations and unsold items from the Goodwill retail stores’ racks.

 There are also many opportunities to source inventory from the comfort of your home.
-In fact, during quarantine, I sourced from resale platforms such as Poshmark, Mercari, eBay and Depop.
-Consider this your reminder to price appropriately so other resellers are not flipping your items!
+In fact, during quarantine, I sourced from resale platforms such as Poshmark, Mercari, eBay, and Depop.

 I also regularly acquire inventory through community outreach- the practice of using local town Facebook groups, Nextdoor, Craigslist, and physical ads to seek inventory!
 This is a great way to find free and cheap inventory or perhaps procure items on consignment.
 Always be safe when meeting strangers!